 Key West trip as a long weekend from Miami

 For those with a little more time to spare, and who wish to travel at a slower pace, there’s plenty of delights to explore in Key West over the course of a long weekend.
 Thanks to its rise to popularity as a result of several notable figures making their home on the island during the 20th-century (President Truman even created his own little White House, from which he ran the USA), there are plenty of accommodation options on the island.
 Check the best Key West accommodation rates and prices here.

 Otherwise, choosing to stay overnight is a great way to experience the local nightlife and enjoy every activity at a much slower pace.
 Though you can see the main sights during a day excursion from Miami, there’s no denying that taking the time to enjoy a local beer or relax on the beach (though the sand has to be imported as there are no natural beaches thanks to the coral reef!) is never a bad idea!
 Not to mention that you can enjoy both cultural and sports-based activities should you select to stay longer than a mere six hours.

 Things to know before visiting Key West from Miami

 You should know before you go that the day is incredibly long and so you’ll want to get an early night the night before, though, of course, you can always sleep on the bus!
-Bus tours leave from Miami Beach at 7 am and so you’ll need to be at Lincoln Road Mall by at least 6:45 AM so as to check in.
+Bus tours leave from Miami Beach at 7 am and so you’ll need to be at Lincoln Road Mall by at least 6:45 AM so as to check-in for your bus.